April: Can you tell us about who you are and what you do?

 But as I started training, I discovered I couldn’t get enough information.
 I devoured every class, book and opportunity to sit in front of anyone who would teach me about mental health.

-Anne: How does Harm Reduction fit into your work with your ladies?
+April: How does Harm Reduction fit into your work with your ladies?

 Valerie: My first question to all my ladies is “What is it you want to do?”
 I’m usually met with blank stares that I now know as ‘I need to stop drinking; that’s why I’m here.’
 But many of my ladies have never been asked what they want.